March Madness CBD Sale

 Optimal cat dose calculation: [9 lbs] x [0.6 mg] = 5.4 mg of CBD recommended per dose

 In this last example, we are looking to calculate a CBD dose for Miko.
 She’s an elderly Tuxedo cat that recently turned 18.
-Miko weighs 8 lbs and has special therapeutic needs, so her vet has recommended the maximum daily CBD dose for cats:
+Miko weighs 8 lbs and her vet has recommended the maximum daily CBD dose for cats:

 Example #3: